-The silence like a peaceful sleep draws me into a state where I am safe, no longer fighting, with myself and God in a chaotic world of distraction and care.
-Open to God’s perfect light where there is no darkness; I see grace and love freeing me to fly again like a bird freed from their cage.
+The silence, like a peaceful sleep, draws me into a state where I am safe, no longer fighting, with myself and God in a chaotic world of distraction and care.
+Open to God’s perfect light where there is no darkness; I see grace and love freeing me to fly again like a bird freed from its cage.
 I let my heart become vulnerable to the marvelous grace and mercy that heals my soul.

 The heavenly Father knows the hundreds of failures and shortcomings weighing heavy on my heart.
-The Holy Spirit delivers clarity to my questions and the assurance I will be all right without all the answers.
+The Holy Spirit clarifies my questions and the assurance I will be all right without all the answers.
 I release my cares and worries into the arms of the everlasting God.

 I rest in the expectancy and the knowledge of the coming and present Messiah.
-In the silence, there is a mindful awareness of my complete dependence upon the Godhead of the Father, Son, and Holy Spirit.
+There is a mindful awareness of my complete dependence upon the Godhead of the Father, Son, and Holy Spirit in the silence.
 I trust in God’s perfect love, and whatever I am facing, Christ restores the confidence, everything will be all right.

 Let me seek the sacred space of silence continually.

 For in the day of trouble he will keep me safe in his dwelling; he will hide me in the shelter of his sacred tent and set me high upon a rock.
 Psalm 27:5 NIV

 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 Mathew 6:6 NIV

 Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.
 Mark 1:35 NIV